-So it is worth saving as soon as possible, for as large a deposit as possible.
-Recent research by housing charity Shelter suggested that young families need to save for 12 years to build up a 20 per cent deposit to buy a house or flat in England.
+It is worth saving as soon as possible.
+Research by housing charity Shelter suggested that young families need to save for 12 years to build up a 20 per cent deposit to buy a house or flat in England.
 The figure jumps up to nearly 26 years in the capital, London.

 Read more about first-time home buyer deposits.

 Unless you are in a position to buy a property with cash, you are going to need a mortgage.
 Simply put, a mortgage is a loan from a bank or building society against a house or flat.
 The borrower has to pay back the loan in addition to accrued interest.

 This may all sound extremely daunting, but it is the case for most first-time home buyers and the more research you do, the better.